 Oxford Impact Study

-The programme is designed for students from around 14-18 years old, but take a look at the sample material and gauge for yourself which of your students you think would get the most from the course.
+The programme is designed for teenage students, but take a look at the sample material and gauge for yourself which of your students you think would get the most from the course.

 Maybe you have a mentoring / buddy programme and you would like your student mentors to have some practical training so they can advise other students about wellbeing.